shuzhenggao/HINT/README.md

 # HINT

-The repo of our paper "Learning in the Wild: Leveraging the Unlabeled Data Task-Specifically for Pre-trained Code Models".
+The repo of our ICSE 2023 submission "Learning in the Wild: Leveraging the Unlabeled Data Task-Specifically for Pre-trained Code Models".

 ## Dependency
 * Python 3.9